0131 651 6444/ 07386656710 step@ed.ac.uk

 Supporting equitable access to education for nomadic communities

-STEP supports education leaders, teachers, and families to ensure that education is accessible, authentic and has the highest expectations for all children and young people from traditionally nomadic cultures in Scotland.
+STEP supports education leaders, practitioners, and families to ensure that education is accessible, authentic and has the highest expectations for all children and young people from traditionally nomadic cultures in Scotland.

 The views and experiences of children and young people from travelling communities can tell us much about the barriers that exist within our education system.
 Hear what these young people have to say.